 According to the Oregon instructions:

-If one spouse is a resident and the other is not, file a joint nonresident return.
+If you are filing jointly and one spouse is a full-year Oregon resident and one is a part-year resident, you may file a joint part year return.

 If you and your spouse are filing jointly and one (or both) of you is a nonresident, you may file a joint nonresident return.

 What is a domicile?